 From 14-16 September 2005 the implementation of the Millennium Declaration will be assessed in the light of developments that have taken place since its adoption in 2000.
-At the time of the Declaration's adoption it was seen to contain the agenda for eradicating poverty in the first part of the new Millennium.
+At the time of the Declaration's adoption it was seen to contain the agenda for eradicating poverty within the lifetime of one generation.